revaturetim/drudgesource/readme.txt

 35. Fix createPage so that when you put an IP number without protocol that it will either put its own in or tell the user to do so;
 36. Consider getting rid of type variable for Data classes since they create more problems than they solve;
 37. Use proper exceptions in Page.isRobotAllowed() for page constructor;
-40. Explore the idea of having a Page.create() for all page object creations that create and add to data<> object;
 42. Create findlinks using xml api;
 43. Link all the page objects together as a way of storing them;